Ishmael Hyman

-Early life and high school
+Early life

-Hyman grew up Manalapan, New Jersey and attended St. John Vianney High School, where he played football and ran track.
+Hyman grew up Manalapan, New Jersey, and attended St. John Vianney High School, where he played football and ran track.
 As a senior, he had 24 receptions for 428 yards and four touchdowns before suffering a season-ending injury and finished fourth in the state in the 200-meter dash.
-Rated a three-star recruit, Hyman committed to play college football at Kansas over offers from Boston College, Rutgers, Syrcause, Temple, James Madison and Villanova.
+Rated a three-star recruit, Hyman committed to play college football at Kansas over offers from Boston College, James Madison, Rutgers, Syracuse, Temple, and Villanova.

 College career

 Hyman began his collegiate career at the University of Kansas, redshirting his true first year before deciding to transfer to James Madison University at the end of the season.
 In four seasons with the Dukes, Hyman caught 72 passes for 1,061 yards and 11 touchdowns and was a member of the 2016 team that won the FCS National Championship.

 Professional career

 Orlando Apollos

-After going unselected in the 2018 NFL Draft and going unsigned as an undrafted free agent, Hyman was signed by the Orlando Apollos of the Alliance of American Football.
+After going unselected in the 2018 NFL draft and going unsigned as an undrafted free agent, Hyman was signed by the Orlando Apollos of the Alliance of American Football.
 Hyman caught four passes for 60 yards with Orlando before the AAF ceased operations.